stephl3/metapod-madness/README.md

   ```
 </details>

-#### React Lite
+#### Layering Screens
-Borrowing logic from `React.js`, I weaved a state attribute into my `GameView` constructor function, initializing state accordingly: `this.state = "menu";` Each state is tied to different absolutely positioned z-index planes which allow for a more holistic gaming experience.
+An issue that I came across with using HTML5 Canvas was layering my Canvas element with the game's menu and victory screens.
+To solve this, I weaved a state attribute into my `GameView` constructor function, initializing state accordingly: `this.state = "menu";` Each state is tied to different absolutely positioned z-index planes which allow for a more holistic gaming experience.

 Upon clicking "Start Game" on the menu screen, `this.state = "game";` which introduces the main Canvas element displaying all the Metapods and launching boulders.
 Once at least 3 Metapods have fainted, `this.state = "victory";` which then transitions the game into the victory screen.
 <p align="center">